RidleyJ/Ldaptocsv/README.md

 Once that is done, I can run the python script.

-Thanks to the people here http://blog.appliedinformaticsinc.com/how-to-parse-and-convert-json-to-csv-using-python/ for the actual csv.writer part!
+Thanks to the people here http://blog.appliedinformaticsinc.com/how-to-parse-and-convert-json-to-csv-using-python/ for the actual csv.writer part.